Kekkle/kekkles-korner/_posts/2026-04-15-hydration-workshop-quiz-plus-landing-page.md

 So hydration-quiz became its own Vite + React project inside the same workspace, sharing the same component architecture and activity type patterns but with its own styles, fonts, and content.
 This kept each quiz self-contained and independently deployable.

 The trade-off was duplication -- many components were copy-adapted rather than shared from a common library.
-[EDIT: Reflect on whether this was the right call in hindsight.
-Would a monorepo with a shared component package have been better?]

 ## Content Extraction: Slides to Structured Data